Drjonees/MeanPeriod2/README.md

 # MeanPeriod2

 * Why would you consider a Scripting Language as JavaScript as your Backend Platform.
+The line between scripting language and 'normal' compiled programming language are getting more and more blurred, since hardware are getting better and better, the compilers gets faster and faster.
+Javascipt is being interpreted by the V8 engine.
+That means that it runs inside of another program.
+Often a scripting language is faster to learn and use.
+You can often do more with less code.

+Another reason to use javascript is that in frontend, we almost always use javascript already.
+By having the same language in frontend and backend, we can reuse and optimize the developer resources in a company.
+A backend programmer can help with the frontend if needed and vice versa.

 * Explain Pros & Cons in using Node.js + Express to implement your Backend compared to a strategy using for example Java/JAX-RS/Tomcat